The 101 on a Dry Needling Physio

 In addition to this, there are certain factors that may make you unsuitable for dry needling.
 Your physiotherapist will carefully assess and determine whether you are a patient suitable for this type of treatment.

 What types of conditions is dry needling useful for?

 As stated above, dry needling can be effective to treat pain from either a sole muscular issue (e.g. muscle strains) OR pain from muscles that have become dysfunctional due to another primary issue.
 A classic example of this condition, is referred pain down the leg from trigger points in the deep back muscles that have developed as a result of an initial disc bulge injury.

 If you are interested in dry needling to treat your injury or have another issues which requires attention.
-Call Pivotal Motion Physiotherapy on 07 3352 5116 or book an appointment online today.
+Call the leaders in providing physiotherapy Brisbane wide, Pivotal Motion on 07 3352 5116 or book an exercise physio appointment online today.